More than two decades of hospital planning & design experience.

 The critical danger in doing this is that they are, in effect, designing a building based on assumptions rather than a well-defined operational and strategic blueprint.

-This path almost invariably leads to the same outcome: a facility that is functionally compromised, financially inefficient, and an ongoing operational challenge to manage
+This path almost invariably leads to the same outcome: a facility that is functionally compromised, financially inefficient, and an ongoing operational challenge to manage.

 1200-Bed Multispeciality Hospital & Medical College: A comprehensive “End-to-end planning & design” project that also includes an auditorium, canteens, hostels, and a sports complex.